I have a dream…

 I have a dream you will come from a place of love, not need.
 When interacting with your supporters you will do more than tell folks how much money you require.
 You will consider how your supporters benefit and what’s in it for them if they invest with you.
 You will make helping donors part of your mission.
 You will help people value your communal accomplishments by assuring they understand your joint impact.
 You will develop systems for collecting and sharing countless stories about impact.
 You will recognize if you don’t demonstrate impact, then you can’t expect folks to worry what might happen were you to be unable to grow or, even worse, cease to exist.

 I have a dream you will speak to peoples’ hearts; not just their heads.
-You will become aware that if the bulk of your communication with supporters is about numbers, finances and pie charts rather than stories of real people being helped, it will become increasingly difficult to expect anyone to care enough about your mission to invest in your success.
+You will become aware if the bulk of your communication with supporters is about numbers, finances and pie charts rather than stories of real people being helped, it will become increasingly difficult to expect anyone to care enough about your mission to invest in your success.
 You absolutely must clarify your stories and share them.

-I have a dream your leaders will embrace a culture of philanthropy that engulfs your entire organization.
+I have a dream you and your leaders will embrace a culture of philanthropy that engulfs your entire organization.
 You will eliminate silos and include everyone in the transformative power of your mission.
 You will make sure everyone associated with your organization is clear about the values you enact and has stories they can tell about the ways you help to repair our world.
 Philanthropy will become the glue that binds everyone together – every department and every volunteer – working towards a common goal.

 “Never, never be afraid to do what’s right, especially if the well-being of a person or animal is at stake.
 Society’s punishments are small compared to the wounds we inflict on our soul when we look the other way.” ~ Martin Luther King Jr.